Topics Map > Group Work

 Using Zoom Breakout Rooms

 In many of the online active learning activities, there is a need for students to chat and work collaboratively on a topic.
-This document walks you through the process of setting up and using breakout rooms in Zoom.
+This document walks you through setting up and using breakout rooms in Zoom.

 Setting Up a Zoom Session